-Edward P. Lawrence and Joseph Gold, MD, both important influencers of the mental health care landscape, were lauded at a July event for their significant contributions to McLean Hospital, Partners HealthCare, and the greater field of behavioral and mental health.
+Edward P. Lawrence and Joseph Gold, MD, both important influencers of the mental health care landscape, were lauded at a July event for their significant contributions to McLean Hospital, Partners HealthCare (now Mass General Brigham), and the greater field of behavioral and mental health.

 The two organizations established the Edward Peabody Lawrence Endowed Chair in Psychiatry to honor Lawrence’s longtime service, which culminated with his role as Partners Board Chair ending in 2017.
 The chair endows the chief medical officer position at McLean, a role currently held by Gold.